mronx/expose/docs/client/configuration.md

     |--------------------------------------------------------------------------
     |
     | The expose server to connect to.
 By default, expose is using the free
-    | sharedwithexpose.com server, offered by Beyond Code.
+    | mronx.me server, offered by Beyond Code.
 You will need a free
     | Beyond Code account in order to authenticate with the server.
     | Feel free to host your own server and change this value.
     |
     */
-    'host' => 'sharedwithexpose.com',
+    'host' => 'mronx.me',

     /*
     |--------------------------------------------------------------------------